Sponsored links:

 Abbaye de Montmajour, Provence, France

-Montmajour Abbey (Abbaye Saint-Pierre de Montmajour or shortly Abbaye de Montmajour) is a former Benedictine abbey from the tenth century in Provence, near the town of Arles.
-It is very well preserved and open to the public.
+The Montmajour Abbey (Abbaye Saint-Pierre de Montmajour or simply Abbaye de Montmajour) is a former Benedictine monastery founded in the 10th century in Provence, near the town of Arles.
+The complex is remarkably well preserved and open for visitors.

 Access and parking near Montmajour Abbey